davidpneal/powershell/Disable-UserAccount/README.md

 # Disable-UserAccount

 This is a template for a user decommissioning script which can be modified or expanded to fit a specific environment.
-It is setup to integrate with a Office 365 for the email components.
+It is setup to integrate with Office 365 for the email components.
 It will handle the following items:

 * Record the Active Directory groups the user is a member of to a file and then remove the groups from the account.
 * Optionally delegate access to the Office 365 mailbox to a specified user.